Skip to main content

 If accessing wiring and electrical boxes from the attic, see the Pre-Retrofit Assessment of Attics, Ceilings, and Roofs.
 If accessing wiring and electric boxes from the attic, see the Pre-Retrofit Assessment of Crawlspaces and Basements.

 See the U.S. Department of Energy’s Standard Work Specifications (SWS) for more on electrical wiring and sealing wall penetrations.
-All global worker safety and health and safety air sealing specifications in DOE’s Standard Work Specifications (SWS) should be followed.
+All global worker safety and health and safety air-sealing specifications in DOE’s SWS should be followed.

-In existing homes, when it comes to electrical systems, the first step is to assess the current electrical system for any exposed or damaged wiring.
-A qualified electrician might need to be consulted if any wiring is suspicious and air sealing work should be postponed until any issues have been resolved, to eliminate the risk of shock or electrocution.
+When it comes to electrical systems in existing homes, the first step is to assess the current electrical system for any exposed or damaged wiring and for the presence of old knob-and-tube wiring.
+A qualified electrician might need to be consulted if any wiring is suspicious and air-sealing work should be postponed until any issues have been resolved, to eliminate the risk of shock or electrocution.
 An electrical safety assessment may be required by the authority having jurisdiction.

-All of the holes in the ceilings, walls, and floors for electrical wiring, outlets, light switches, light fixtures, and electrical boxes can add up to a significant amount of air leakage through the building thermal envelope (the walls, floors, and ceilings that provide the boundary between conditioned and unconditioned space) if these holes aren’t properly air sealed.
+All of the holes in the ceilings, walls, and floors for electrical wiring, outlets, light switches, light fixtures, and electrical boxes can add up to a significant amount of air leakage through the building's thermal envelope if these holes aren’t properly air-sealed.
 Even wiring holes in interior walls can contribute to air leakage because the tops and bottom plates of these interior walls are often not properly sealed at the time of construction.
-(See the guide on Air Sealing Drywall to Top Plate.)
+(See the guide on Air Sealing Drywall to Top Plate).

-3. For wall-mounted electrical boxes, caulk all of the openings in the box (including around the wire penetrations) and seal around the box where it meets the drywall.
+3. For wall-mounted electrical boxes, caulk all openings in the box (including around the wire penetrations) and seal around the box where it meets the drywall.

-4. For wiring holes (e.g., security system wiring, television and internet cables, exterior outlets, and switches) use caulk, gaskets, spray foam, or other approved sealants to seal any gaps or holes.
+4. Seal wiring gaps and holes (e.g., for security system wiring, television and internet cables, exterior outlets, and switches) through exterior walls, floors, or ceilings, with caulk, gaskets, spray foam, putty, or other approved sealants.

 See the Training Tab for a video on how to air seal electrical boxes.